 Power your natural language applications with WordAtlas now!

-While BabelNet is a merger of open knowledge resources such as Wikipedia, Wiktionary and WordNet, WordAtlas adds professionally-curated language content and additional features in order to set a level playing field across languages and enable multilingual Natural Language Processing with high accuracy.
+WordAtlas Gold adds professionally-curated language content and additional features in order to set a level playing field across languages and enable multilingual Natural Language Processing with even higher accuracy.